Arts Council Programs & Services: Connecting the Arts to Your Life

 For our Children: Arts Education Services

 Working with the School District and other educational partners, such as the Boys & Girls Clubs, Tykes & Teens, the Arts Council advocates for arts education.
-Through several funding streams, the Arts Council coordinates programs designed to enhance and expand the arts education students receive in the traditional school schedule, including Plein Air Arts Day, the High School Juried Art Show, Picture People, and new this year, Cultural Conversations.
+Through several funding streams, the Arts Council coordinates programs designed to enhance and expand the arts education students receive in the traditional school schedule, including Plein Air Arts Day, the High School Juried Art Show, Picture People, and Cultural Conversations.

 For Artists: Support for Artists and Arts Organizations